gorilla-co/odata-query/docs/source/working-with-ast.rst

 This isn't the most useful implementation...
-For some more realistic examples, take a look at the :py:class:`odata_query.django.django_q.AstToDjangoQVisitor` or the :py:class:`odata_query.sqlalchemy.sqlalchemy_clause.AstToSqlAlchemyClauseVisitor` implementations.
-They transform an :term:`AST` to Django and SQLAlchemy queries respectively.
+For some more realistic examples, take a look at the :py:class:`odata_query.django.django_q.AstToDjangoQVisitor` or the :py:class:`odata_query.sqlalchemy.orm.AstToSqlAlchemyOrmVisitor` implementations.
+They transform an :term:`AST` to Django and SQLAlchemy ORM queries respectively.